 Bandwidth is the volume of traffic your computer uses from the internet.
 Like a highway during rush hour, multiple devices on the Internet can sometimes fill the bandwidth speed to maximum capacity.
 Netflix 4k bandwidth requirements for example is 25 Mbps or Megabytes per second.
 So if you are streaming to multiple devices you’ll need 25 Mbps each.

 What bandwidth do I need to Stream Netflix?

 Let’s bring things back down to reality.
 HD or Netflix 1080p data usage averages to around 5 Mbps.
 So, over the span of a month, is 150 GB enough for Netflix?
 If an hour of Netflix programing uses around 1 GB of data, 150 GB of data would give you 150 hours of Netflix streaming bliss!
 Divided by 30 days for a month, the number of hours you could watch would average to around 5 hours per day.

 To have a have an uninterrupted “binge watching” experience, Netflix website recommends a 3 Mbps download speed to play a single SD quality video.
 GoBrolly knows that you need at least a 1.5 Mbps upload speed to play this video without buffering.
 This is exactly why our cheapest Internet plan includes 2.5 Mbps up and 5 Mbps down with 75 GB of free data.
 A perfect bandwidth Internet solution for two people or devices that use the Internet simultaneously.

-In past blogs we have talked about how much data does Netflix use, and how much bandwidth (or speed) required to stream videos.
+In past blogs we have noted the data Netflix uses, and how much bandwidth (or speed) is required to stream videos.
 It is also important to remember that this figure is per movie and PER DEVICE.
 Which means, as mentioned earlier, if you have multiple devices using Netflix at once, the bandwidth and speed will increase.